 Our entire team understands the decision to have your furry family member undergo surgery is never easy whether it is an elected surgery or an emergency and we appreciate your trust in us.
 Our skilled surgeons regularly perform a wide range surgery including, but not limited to:

 All pets are required to have a preoperative blood screen prior to surgery.
 Although it is optional, we also recommend a preoperative chest x-ray and ECG to assess heart function.
-All of our patients are monitored during surgery by our skilled technician and surgeons.
+All of our patients are monitored during surgery by our skilled technicians and surgeons.
 We use state-of-the art anesthesia monitoring equipment to monitor pulse oximetry, blood pressure, ECG, heart and respiratory rate and temperature.
 All anesthesia protocols are tailored to the needs of each individual pet based on procedure, age and risk.
 We also use a multimodal approach for all anesthetic procedures; this refers to the practice of combining multiple drugs and/or methods.
 This method allows us to give drugs at lower doses which increases safety and provides a more predictable anesthetic plane during the procedure.

 *TIBIAL TUBEROSITY ADVANCEMENT (TTA)

 When is TTA surgery needed?

 The ligament located closest to the front of the knee joint is known as the Cranial Cruciate Ligament (CCL).
 These ligaments, in stabilizing the knee, aid in preventing the femur and tibia from moving back and forth across each other.
 When the CCL is torn the knee becomes unstable.
 Dogs that rupture their CCL can appear suddenly lame.
 A CCL tear can most successfully be managed with surgery.
 While we usually recommend TTA surgery there are several surgical options available to repair a ruptured CCL and we encourage you to explore all of them.
 We are also happy to refer you to a boarded orthopedic specialist.